Undergraduate Program Director: Prof. Elizabeth Schifano

 - Please download forms from the Academic Services Center website:

-- Once you are accepted as a Mathematics-Statistics major, you will be assigned a faculty advisor from the Mathematics Department and a faculty advisor from the Statistics Department.
+- Once you are accepted as a Mathematics-Statistics major, you will be assigned an advisor from the Mathematics Department and an advisor from the Statistics Department.

-- The Math advisor gives you the Plan of Study, serves as your primary advisor, and lifts your advising hold each semester.
-However, you must get course advising from BOTH your Math and Stat advisors before the Registration Period in mid-Fall for the Spring semester and in mid-Spring for the Fall semester in order to discuss what courses to take.
+- You must go through course advising from BOTH your Mathematics and Statistics advisors before the Registration Period in mid-Fall for the Spring semester and in mid-Spring for the Fall semester in order to discuss what courses to take.

 - Please refer to the Sequences of Statistics Courses for the Mathematics-Statistics major before your initial meeting with your statistics advisor.